Table of Contents

 - Physical exams

-By supporting your dog’s overall health, you can help prevent problems that may lead to abdominal swelling and enlargement.
+By supporting your dog’s overall health, you can help prevent problems leading to abdominal swelling and enlargement.

-The best way to support their health is to take them in for annual checkups so your vet can ensure their vital organs are in good shape.
+The best way to support their health is to take them in for annual checkups, which will allow your vet to ensure their vital organs are in good shape.

 You can also take action at home to prevent bloat, including: